FergusInLondon/nopasswords/README.md

 ## Roadmap

+- 🚧 `RedisParameterStore` and `RedisStateCache` implementations (in progress)
 - 🚧 WebAuthn/FIDO2 support (in progress)
-- Token-based magic link authentication
-- Additional SRP group support
-- Enhanced audit logging options
+- MFA - TOTP and WebAuthn

 See [docs/ROADMAP.md](docs/ROADMAP.md) for detailed plans.